MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance-cpu.md

 ---
 title: Adjust gateway performance based on server CPU
-description: This article provides ways for you to monitor and optimize the performance of the on-premises data gateway activities.
+description: This article provides ways for you to monitor and optimize the performance of the on-premises data gateway activities based on CPU capacity.
 author: arthiriyer
 ms.author: arthii
 manager: kfile